getsimpleadmin/simpleadmin/README.md

 ./ngrok http 3000
 ```

-Copy your forwarding URL and use it when you will be creating a project (column url).
+Copy your Forwadding URL (http://exampleapp.ngrok.io) and use it when you will be creating a project (column url).

 ## Configuration